Allen13x/B2B2B_WebScraping/README.md

 # B2B2B_WebScraping

-This repository contains R scripts to scrape data from ... websites using Selenium.
+This repository contains R scripts to scrape data from Strain biobank databases websites using Selenium.

 ## Prerequisites
  - R (version 4.0 or higher)